-- 38. Examinations for admission to the first-year class shall begin on the first Wednesday after June 15, and on the first Saturday after September 11.\ Examinations for admission to the Institute may be held at distant points under the direction of the Faculty. - 39.
-Examinations for advanced standing shall be held on the Thursday preceding the September entrance examinations, and on the following days. - 40.
-General examinations shall be held each year in January and in May.
-The semi-annual examination period for all years of all courses shall begin\ at 2 P.M. on the Wednesday following January 12, and shall extend through the Saturday of the following week.
-The annual examination period shall begin in ordinary years on the Saturday following May 21; in leap years on the Saturday following May 20.
+35. Examinations for admission to the first-year class shall begin on the first Friday after June 19, and on the first Saturday after September 21.
+Examinations for admission to the Institute may be held at distant points under the direction of the Faculty.

+36. Examinations for advanced standing shall be held on the Thursday preceding the September entrance examinations, and on the following days.

+37. General examinations shall be held each year in December during the six working days following the first term; also in May at the end of the third term.
+During the examination period following the first term not more than four examinations shall be given, but records shall be submitted at this time for all subjects.
+One-term subjects in which a formal final examination is desired shall not be given in the second term.
 Examinations in fourth-year subjects finished before the end of the term may be held, with the approval of the Faculty, at the close of the respective courses, but not more than two hours shall be allowed for any such examination, and no reports shall be made to the students until the end of the term.
-The Standing Committee on the Conduct of Examinations shall report to the Faculty at its first monthly meeting in each term a list of the examinations to be held at the end of the term, this list to include, as far as practicable, not more than six examinations for any year of any course.
+The Standing Committee on the Conduct of Examinations shall report to the Faculty at its first monthly meeting in the first and third terms a list of the examinations to be held at the end of the term, the third-term list to include, as far as practicable, not more than six examinations for any year of any course.
 The aggregate time allotted to annual examinations in the fourth year of any course shall not exceed ten hours.